redBorder/redborder-documentation/docs/guides/integrations/zabbix.md

 ![Configuring redBorder Web UI to Use the Zabbix API](images/zabbix_step_1.png)

+!!! warning "About period configuration"
+    Zabbix integration is designed to be executed periodically.
+Once the worker is started, it will run periodically.
+However, on the start of the worker, the process will be executed immediately.

 ## Asset Enrichment

 To enrich assets with data from Zabbix, follow these steps: